philiptran218/Dungeon_Mania_Specification/FRONTEND.md

 ### Through the skin file

 > A few concessions around music are; it won't play when the tab isn't active, you'll have to click on the game atleast once for the music to start playing if you are on a chromium browser (this is a restriction put in place by Chrome).
+There is also a little mute button on the bottom left.

 You can specify background music through the skin file as follows;